Building an auth flow with AI

 Database integration

-Instant PostgreSQL provisioning through Neon with zero configuration.
+Replit enables instant PostgreSQL provisioning through Neon.
 Connection strings, pooling, and SSL certificates are handled automatically.
 Drizzle ORM integration works seamlessly with database push deployments without migration file management.

-Update (July 2025): Replit has since launched separate development and production databases, a significant enhancement that makes the platform more suited for developing real-world applications.
-This feature enables safer iteration by isolating development changes from live customer data, with automated migration assistance between environments.
-This advancement positions Replit as a compelling choice for production applications beyond side projects and prototypes.
+Update (July 2025): Replit has since launched separate development and production databases, which makes the platform more suitable for developing real-world applications.
+This feature enables safer iteration by isolating development changes from live customer data.

 Deployment infrastructure